grum-tez/archetype-docs/docs/templates/ownership.md

 This template is used in many contracts whenever there needs a special address to administrate the contract.
 The ownership of the contract may be transferred.

 :::info
-It is required to *insert* this template in the created contract to benefit from the ownership pattern.
+It is required to *copy* this template in the created contract to benefit from the ownership pattern.
 :::

 <TemplateInfo data={templates.ownership.info} />